Back to National Guide

 • Clean-up

 In Brisbane's humid conditions, a mould wash before pressure cleaning is standard practice on shaded surfaces.
-Mould grows quickly in Queensland's subtropical climate, and it must be killed before coating.
+Mould grows rapidly in Queensland's subtropical climate, particularly under Queenslanders and on south-facing fences, and it must be killed before any coating goes on.
+Oil-based penetrating products are the industry standard for hardwood decks in Brisbane: they penetrate into the timber rather than forming a film on the surface, which performs better in high humidity.

 What Affects the Cost

 • UV intensity.
-Brisbane's UV levels are significantly higher than Melbourne or Sydney.
-This accelerates the breakdown of any timber coating.
-Oil that lasts 18–24 months down south may need replacing every 12 months in Brisbane.
+Brisbane's UV index regularly hits 11+ in summer, significantly higher than Melbourne (8–9) or Sydney (9–10).
+This accelerates the breakdown of every timber coating.
+Oil that lasts 18–24 months in Melbourne may need replacing every 10–12 months in Brisbane.

 • Timber type.
 Merbau and spotted gum are the most popular decking timbers in Brisbane.
-Both are hardwoods that need specific products designed for dense timber.
-Treated pine is common for fencing.
+Both are hardwoods needing specific products designed for dense timber at $31–$44/L. Treated pine is standard for fencing and works with lower-cost products at $21–$26/L.

-• Mould.
-Shaded areas (under Queenslanders, south-facing fences) grow mould rapidly.
-Pre-treatment with a mould killer is a necessary step.
+• Mould pre-treatment.
+Shaded areas grow mould rapidly.
+An oxalic acid wash or dedicated mould killer ($50–$100 in product cost for a deck) is a necessary extra step.

 A small deck re-oil on well-maintained timber in a modern North Lakes home sits toward $450.
 A large wrap-around Queenslander deck needing a full strip-and-reoil plus a long timber fence needing sanding and two coats pushes toward $2,700.